dsjoberg-git/rotsymsca/README.md

 # rotsymsca
-Code for simulation of electromagnetic scattering from rotationally symmetric object.
+Code for simulation of electromagnetic scattering from rotationally symmetric objects.